- Oct. 95 - Jan. 96 : Outlaw Immortalz supergroup album sessions.

 - Prince - "If I Was Your Girlfriend" (violins interpolation)

 - 1995/10/31.
-It doesn't appear in All Eyez on Me tracklists so it could be understood like the beginning of Thug Life 2 project.
+It doesn't appear in All Eyez on Me tracklists so it could be understood like the real beginning of Thug Life 2 project (consecutively to "When We Ride" recorded a few days earlier, the 27th of October).
 In early bootlegs, you could find the title "Hit 'Em Up 2" but it is the real original first version of the song.
-You can hear a piece of the Storm's verse not yet erased in the Demo version of the second version (cf. 100% Black Gold).
+You can hear a piece of the Storm's verse not yet erased in the Demo version of the second version (cf. Me Against The World pt.
+2).

 - Samples :